Help your state go solar

 As the executive director of Environment Texas, Luke is a leading voice in the state for clean air and water, parks and wildlife, and a livable climate.
 Luke recently led the successful campaign to get the Texas Legislature and voters to invest $1 billion to buy land for new state parks.
 He also helped win permanent protection for the Christmas Mountains of Big Bend; helped compel Exxon, Shell and Chevron Phillips to cut air pollution at four Texas refineries and chemical plants; and got the Austin and Houston school districts to install filters on water fountains to protect children from lead in drinking water.
 The San Antonio Current has called Luke "long one of the most energetic and dedicated defenders of environmental issues in the state."
 He has been named one of the "Top Lobbyists for Causes" by Capitol Inside, received the President's Award from the Texas Recreation and Parks Society for his work to protect Texas parks.
 He is a board member of the Clean Air Force of Central Texas and an advisory board member of the Texas Tech University Masters of Public Administration program.
 Luke, his wife, son and daughters are working to visit every state park in Texas.

-Executive Director, Washington Legislative Office, Environment America; Vice President and D.C.
+Executive Director, Environment America; Vice President and D.C.
 Director, The Public Interest Network

-Lisa directs strategy and staff for Environment America's federal campaigns.
-She also oversees The Public Interest Network's Washington, D.C., office and operations.
-She has won millions of dollars in investments in walking, biking and transit, and has helped develop strategic campaigns to protect America's oceans, forests and public lands from drilling, logging and road-building.
-Lisa is an Oregonian transplant in Washington, D.C., where she loves hiking, running, biking, and cooking for friends and family.
+Lisa leads Environment America’s work for a greener, healthier world.
+She also directs The Public Interest Network’s Washington, D.C., office and operations.
+A pragmatic idealist, Lisa has helped win billions of dollars in investments in clean energy and transportation and developed strategic campaigns to protect America’s oceans, forests and public lands.
+Lisa is an Oregonian transplant to the Capital region, where she loves hiking, running, biking, and cooking for friends and family.